vineetmehtaa/MeetingJoiner/README.md

 <br />

 <p align="left">
-:six:  Run "Meeting Joiner", your antivirus might think this is a dangerous file to run.
-Click on "More info"
+6. Run "Meeting Joiner", your antivirus might think this is a dangerous file to run.
+Click on "More info" :information_source:
 <div align="left">
   <a href="https://github.com/vineetmehtaa/MeetingJoiner">
     <img src="images/6.png" alt="More info" style="width:600px;">